boilemmashem/lifecounter/README.md

 # LifeCounter

+Works best on chrome, some features may not be supported elsewhere.
+Looks best on a phone 🤩

 https://mtglifecounter.netlify.app

 A small web application to keep track of your life total during a game of [Magic the Gathering](https://en.wikipedia.org/wiki/Magic:_The_Gathering).
 Built using `create react app`.